jugglinmike/command-the-command-line/src/material/02-getting-your-bearings/01-file-system/index.md

 - On the command line, though, it's not always clear where we are.
 - By the way: in this course, we'll use the dollar sign (`$`) to indicate a command prompt.
-- This notation is commonly used in softward documentation, but it is only convention; there is nothing special about the dollar sign.
+- This notation is commonly used in software documentation, but it is only convention; there is nothing special about the dollar sign.
 - Importantly, you should *not* include it when you copy commands from the web
 - In any case, there are a few essential tools for getting our bearings.